 Topics Map > GBIT Service Desk Services > Windows OS

 How to create a new VirtualBox VM

-10.)
-With your Virtual Machine created we will now need to adjust it's settings to give it a boot disk and network connection.
-To do this click on the orange settings gear with your Virtual Machine selected.
+10. With your Virtual Machine created we will now need to adjust it's settings to give it a boot disk and network connection.
+To do this select the orange settings gear with your Virtual Machine selected.

 12.)
 This step CAN NOT be skipped when configuring on a Campus workstation.
 In the network section adjust the attached to adapter to "Bridged Adapter", and ensure that it is using the adapter named "VLAN: NETUSR84".
 When done with that click "OK" to confirm your settings.